Bottom Line Impact

 Why It Matters

-The Better Utilization of Investments Leading to Development (BUILD) Act and the eventual launch of the new US Development Finance Corporation in 2020 was the biggest single step forward in US development policy since the creation of the Millennium Challenge Corporation in 2004 and the launch of PEPFAR in 2003.
+The launch of the US Development Finance Corporation was the biggest single step forward in US development policy since the creation of the Millennium Challenge Corporation in 2004 and the launch of PEPFAR in 2003.
+The BUILD Act streamlined and strengthened US development finance tools.
+It reflected growing global demand for partnership with the United States on infrastructure investment, rather than traditional aid.
+And it expanded opportunities for American businesses to compete in emerging markets across Africa, Asia, and the Middle East.

 What We Did

-- Testified to Congress (2013, 2014, 2016, 2017) and produced commentaries on progress (see here, here, here, and here) along the way.
+- Testified to Congress.
+Todd testified (in 2013, 2014, 2016, and 2017) and commented on progress along the way (see here, here, here, and here).

-Key Players
+Key Partners

 - National Security Council staff, notably Jim Mazzarella, Nadia Schadlow, and Clete Willems.